jakubsvobodacz/Awesome-Engineering-Manager/README.md

 ## Recruitment
 Hiring people into your team is probably the most crucial task on your engineering manager list.
 Without the right people, nothing will move forward.
 The following are observations/rules of thumb and resources that might come in hand.

-`1.
-Hire Slowly`
+1. Hire Slowly
-`2.
-Always Make a Hands-On Case Interview `
+2. Always Make a Hands-On Case Interview
-`3.
-Actively Recruit on Community Sites Like Stackoverflow or Github` `4.
-Go for great talend and not longetivity`
+3. Actively Recruit on Community Sites Like Stackoverflow or Github
+4. Go for great talend and not longetivity
-`5.
-Culture and personality fit over coding excellency` `6.
-Aim for people that build things in their own free time`
+5. Culture and personality fit over coding excellency
+6. Aim for people that build things in their own free time

 * [21 Rules of Thumb for Managing Software People and Teams](https://www.informit.com/articles/article.aspx?p=1984066)
 ## Objectives Key Results (OKRs)